COVID19-Campus-Recovery/social-distancing-classroom-layout/examples/README.md

 # Discription of examples
-In this "examples" directory, we provide a toy example to play with our "fixed_seat_model.py" and "plot_results.py" in the "codes" directory.
+In this "examples" directory, we provide a toy example to play with our "fixed_seat_model.py" and "plot_results.py" in the "code" directory.

 The input file for coordinates is "example_all_coordinates.xlsx" in this directory, which is a modified layout of Clough 152 mentioned in the "insights" directory".
 For this example, we consider all preventions (instructor, doors, aisles) for the seating arrangement.
 Therefore, the input file includes: